nathaniel0328/foirge/README.md

         tpToPad(targetCF)
         task.wait(0.2)

+        local char = localPlayer.Character
+        local root = getRootPart(char)
+        if root then
-        -- Fire any proximity prompts just in case DE changed it for _, prompt in ipairs(Workspace:GetDescendants()) do
+            for _, prompt in ipairs(Workspace:GetDescendants()) do
                 if prompt:IsA("ProximityPrompt") and prompt.Enabled then
+                    if prompt.Parent and prompt.Parent:IsA("BasePart") then
-                local dist = (prompt.Parent.Position - localPlayer.Character.HumanoidRootPart.Position).Magnitude
+                        local dist = (prompt.Parent.Position - root.Position).Magnitude
                         if dist < 10 then
-                    fireproximityprompt(prompt)
+                            pcall(function() fireproximityprompt(prompt) end)
+                        end
+                    end
                 end
             end
         end